pstern17/INDE-577/README.md

 - Python Basics: A Practical Introduction to Python3
 - Python Machine Learning

-## Instructor

-Dr. Randy Davila
-- Adjunct Faculty
-- Department of Computational and Applied Mathematics
-- Rice University, Houston, TX
-- Email: rrd6@rice.edu

-This repository serves as a practical resource for understanding and implementing machine learning algorithms within the context of data science, providing valuable insights into the applications and techniques of this rapidly evolving field.
+For me, this repository served as a way for me to understand machine learning algorithms.
+I hope for others, it will serve as a practical resource for understanding and implementing machine learning algorithms within the context of data science, providing valuable insights into the applications and techniques of this rapidly evolving field.